levitation-opensource/AsyncToSyncCodeRoundtripSynchroniserForCSharp/README.md

 ## Async to sync code roundtrip synchroniser for C#
 Automatically and in realtime converts asynchronous C# code in one folder to synchronous C# code in another folder for easier and faster debugging purposes.
+Also, Visual Studio's edit-and-continue works much more often with synchronous code than with asynchronous code.

 You can also write your code in synchronous C# format and it will be automatically converted to asynchronous C# code in the background.